How to Put out a Kitchen Fire: 3 Manual and Automatic Methods

 Knowing how to put out a kitchen fire quickly and effectively could save a life.

-During a three year span, an average of 8000 restaurant fires were reported across the U.S. each year.
+During a three year span, close to 8000 restaurant fires were reported across the U.S. each year.
 Most of these fires started in the kitchen.

 At home, it's a similar story.
 Over a four-year period, domestic kitchen fires from cooking activities resulted in an average of 530 deaths per year.